JordanMRichards/patient-dashboard/README.md

 # Next steps:
  - Implement robust validation for the CSV data
- - Make API error response more accessible to other consumers (send the error message back to requestor)
+ - Make API error response more accessible to other consumers by adjusting response payload structure (send the error message back to requestor)
  - Research optimal localization library.
 Move all strings into localization
  - Add support for specifying clinic id via URL
  - Improve styling (for example, using icons for the table header sorting toggle)